Cray-HPE/docs-csm/operations/package_repository_management/Nexus_Deployment.md

 The `cray-precache-images` DaemonSet is used to keep select container images resident in the image cache on each worker node to ensure Nexus resiliency.
 It is deployed as a critical platform component prior to Nexus.

 **Warning:** The `cray-nexus` chart deploys Nexus with a single replica and the corresponding `nexus-data` PVC with `RWX` access mode.
 Nexus should **NEVER** be scaled to more than one replica; otherwise, the instance data in `nexus-data` PV will most likely be corrupted.
-Using `RWX` access mode enables Nexus to quickly restart on another worker node in the event of a node failure and avoid additional delay due to volume multi-attach errors.
+Using `RWX` access mode enables Nexus to quickly restart on another worker node in the event of a node failure and avoid additional delay because of volume multi-attach errors.

 ### Bootstrap Registry